-- 1. Make sure the trailer brakes are in good working condition, functioning normally, and properly adjusted.
+- 1. Make sure the trailer brakes are in good working condition, functioning normally and properly adjusted.
 See your trailer dealer if necessary. - 2.
 Hook up the trailer and make the electrical connections according to the trailer manufacturer's instructions. - 3.
-When a trailer with electric/EOH brakes is plugged in, the trailer connected message should appear in the EVIC (if the connection is not recognized by the ITBM, braking functions will not be available), the GAIN setting will illuminate and the correct type of trailer must be selected from the EVIC options. - 4.
-Press the UP or DOWN button on the steering wheel until "VEHICLE SETTINGS" appears on the screen. - 5.
-Press the RIGHT arrow on the steering wheel to enter "VEHICLE SETTINGS".
+When a trailer with electric/EOH brakes is plugged in, the trailer connected message should appear in the EVIC/DID (if the connection is not recognized by the ITBM, braking functions will not be available), the GAIN setting will illuminate and the correct type of trailer must be selected from the EVIC/DID options.